 The business travel industry is rushing to adopt online booking.
 It has proven benefits in terms of cost, control and duty of care, but it is important to note that not all online transactions are the same – it very much depends on how and where you book.

 An online transaction can mean many things.
 It can be a booking made through a mobile app or on the web, via metasearch engines like Skyscanner, online travel agencies or booking tools.
-And because we perceive the direct online channel (eg leisure sites like Expedia or airlines or hotel chains’ own websites) to be low cost, business travelers and bookers may be missing the real value of booking through a Travel Management Company (TMC).
+And because we perceive the direct online channel (eg leisure sites like Expedia or airlines or hotel chains’ own websites) to be low cost, business travellers and bookers may be missing the real value of booking through a Travel Management Company (TMC).

 Do-it-yourself rather than using a professional service provider presents some challenges.
 Home improvements are a good example.
 DIY can appear attractive to the enthusiastic amateur, offering a lower cost option in principle.
 However, the amateur’s lack of knowledge or expertise might result in the exact opposite.
 Here is a quick guide to their differences – and their different advantages and disadvantages.